Simulated Thinking

 | Perception | Sensing | Habituation |

-| Processing | Sensemaking | Habit |
+| Processing | Sensemaking | Automated |

 | Outcome | Learning | Execution |

 The result is a mode that appears smart but is actually non-adaptive.
 It's rewarded socially, but it drifts from reality (as real thinking is often marginalized, mocked, or attacked).
-This is not a healthy balance, but a structural bias toward exploit, baked into our institutions, technologies, and cultural norms.
+This is not a healthy balance, but a structural bias toward exploitation, baked into our institutions, technologies, and cultural norms.

 - Systems over-optimize for known inputs.